dqops/dqo/docs/examples/data-completeness/number-of-null-values.md

 1. Go to the **Monitoring** section.

-    The Monitoring section enables the configuration of advanced monitoring data quality checks that are designed for the monthly and daily evaluation of your data source.
+    The Monitoring Checks section enables the configuration of data quality checks that are designed for the daily and monthly monitoring of your data source.

 2. Select the table or column mentioned in the example description from the **tree view** on the left.